-- CDBG Public Service funding must be fully spent by December 31st of the award year. - HOME funds require project completion no later than four years from the date of commitment of funds.
-Projects using HOME funds to acquire vacant land must be under construction within 12 months of the commitment date. - Organizations must begin drawing funds within one year of the contract execution date (date the contract was signed by County) and at least annually thereafter. - c.
-DEOBLIGATION OF FUNDS: - Organizations unable to meet these requirements will lose their funding; funds will be re-allocated to another eligible project.
+- ➤ HOME funds require project completion no later than four years from HUD's Funding Agreement execution date.
+Projects using HOME funds to acquire vacant land must be under construction within 12 months of the commitment date. - Organizations must begin drawing funds within one year of the contract execution date (date the contract was signed by County) and at least annually thereafter. - Organizations unable to meet these requirements will lose their funding; funds will be reallocated to another eligible project. - Rental properties will be required to be leased up within six (6) months of project completion.
+Homeowner properties will be required to be sold within nine (9) months of project completion.